braintree/popup-bridge-ios/README.md

 PopupBridge iOS
 ===============

-PopupBridge is an iOS library that allows WKWebViews to open popup windows in an SFSafariViewController browser and send data back to the WKWebView.
+PopupBridge is an iOS library that allows WKWebViews to open popup windows in an SFSafariViewController browser and send data back to the parent page in the WKWebView.

-PopupBridge is also available for Android.
+PopupBridge is also available for [Android](https://github.com/braintree/popup-bridge-android).

 See the [Frequently Asked Questions](#frequently-asked-questions) to learn more about PopupBridge.
+See [Using PayPal in a WebView](#using-paypal-in-a-webview) to use PopupBridge with PayPal.

 Requirements
 ------------